TimDaub/jsonresume-theme-paper/README.md

 This is a theme for [JSON Resume](http://jsonresume.org/).

-## Todo

-* Include Merriweather correctly into project
-* Integrate recommendations and publications in resume
-* Make resume independent from web

 ## PDF / Printing

 Since the printing functionality of `resume-cli` is a utter catastrophy where your `.html` file gets